 3. Financial institutions do not push prices up

 Financial institutions, including mutual and hedge funds, should comply with certain regulations that do not allow them to invest heavily in small-cap stocks.
 For this reason, it is unlikely that the stock price will be artificially pushed up because of large investments from major financial institutions.

 Nevertheless, there are some disadvantages of investing in small-cap stocks:

 Investing in small-cap stocks involves higher risk.
 First, small-cap companies may have an unreliable and faulty business model.
 In this case, if the company’s management is not able to adjust the business model, it will result in poor operational and financial results.

 In addition, small-cap companies usually have less access to new capital and new sources of financing.
 Due to this reason, it is more likely that the company will not be able to bridge gaps in its cash flows or expand the business because of the inability to undertake the necessary investments.

 2. Low liquidity

-Small cap stocks should not be viewed as fraudulent and low-quality investments.
-On the contrary, small cap stocks may provide investors with an opportunity to earn a substantial return on their investments.
-However, this type of investing should be approached with caution as small cap stocks are often risky and volatile.
+Small-cap stocks should not be viewed as fraudulent or low-quality investments.
+On the contrary, small-cap stocks may provide investors with an opportunity to earn a substantial return on their investments.
+However, this type of investing should be approached with caution as small-cap stocks are often risky and volatile.